-This list is continued from Part One of "Questions to Ask Your Wedding Photographer”.
+This list is continued from Part One of "Questions to Ask Your Wedding Photographer"

 Your Artistic Preferences

-You’re looking to hear something about his or her passion and love for their work.
+- Why are you a photographer?Youre looking to hear something about his or her passion and love for their work.

-Any photographer should be able to walk you through this and it's important to let your photographer know which shots are most important to you so that the right amount of time is dedicated to those shots.
+- Can you help me plan out how much time I need to devote to certain shots during the day?Any photographer should be able to walk you through this and it's important to let your photographer know which shots are most important to you so that the right amount of time is dedicated to those shots.

-Some photographers stage and pose every shot, some photographers make every effort to capture the natural moments, and, many would argue the best photographers are those that do both well.
+- How would you describe your photography style?
+Do you prefer to pose all of your shots or do you prefer to capture people as they do things naturally?Some photographers stage and pose every shot, some photographers make every effort to capture the natural moments, and, many would argue the best photographers are those that do both well.
 The answer should help you determine whether this is a photographer who blends into the background and shoots what unfolds naturally, or creates a more visible presence by taking charge and choreographing shots.
 It requires a talented photographer to pose a bride and groom properly and in that same instant capture a real moment of laughter and love between them.
 Here's the biggest tip!
 No matter what the photographer says their style should be consistent and visible in their portfolio.
 You should be able to tell whether or not they need to pose all of their shots in order to take a good picture.

-You should hear from the photographer things they take pride in and things they believe they do well.
+- What distinguishes you from other photographers?You should hear from the photographer things they take pride in and things they believe they do well.
 They may not consider themselves better than other professionals, yet can still speak to what makes them unique.

 Sealing the deal

-WARNING: Don't book a photographer, or any vendor, who wont provide a written contract.
+- When will I receive a written contract?WARNING: Don't book a photographer, or any vendor, who wont provide a written contract.

-Many contracts require you to feed the photographer and give them a break.
-Many photographers have a “Sole Photographer” clause which I've seen in the form of the photographer not being responsible for your guests and family members who act like a professional photographer, getting in the way of the real professional, and using up the valuable time you've paid for.
+- Is there anything in the contract that limits me or provides expectations of me?Many contracts require you to feed the photographer and give them a break.
+Many photographers have a Sole Photographer clause which I've seen in the form of the photographer not being responsible for your guests and family members who act like a professional photographer, getting in the way of the real professional, and using up the valuable time you've paid for.

-Most photographers will make every effort to work with you in making your list of shots happen, but what you really hope to get from a question like this is whether or not the photographer is going to make every effort to capture what is valuable to you.
+- Can I provide you list of specifics shots I want?Most photographers will make every effort to work with you in making your list of shots happen, but what you really hope to get from a question like this is whether or not the photographer is going to make every effort to capture what is valuable to you.
 Shots are missed, it happens, and your list of photographs might have missing shots, but will they try.

 - Is there any information I need to provide you before the wedding day?

-Most photographers have an hourly rate if you decide at the last second you want to keep your photographer around longer.
+- If my wedding lasts longer than expected, will you stay?
+Is there an additional charge?Most photographers have an hourly rate if you decide at the last second you want to keep your photographer around longer.

-Nearly every high end photographer only provides low-resolution proofs from which you can order your prints, but many offer a price for a copy of your high-resolution images.
+- Will you give me the negatives or the digital images, and is there a fee for that?Nearly every high end photographer only provides low-resolution proofs from which you can order your prints, but many offer a price for a copy of your high-resolution images.
 In fact, it's becoming more common for photographers to offer you a high resolution disk with the price already factored into the package.

-This varies highly between photographers.
+- How many photos will I receive?This varies highly between photographers.
 Some will hand you thousands of photos and some will hand you a couple hundred.
 Here is a case where more isnt more.
 Most of the highest paid photographers only give close to 200 photos for an entire wedding because they did the hard work of sorting through the photos and are giving you the best photos, spending a long, tiring, amount of time on each picture.

-Many turnaround times are between 2 to 4 months, which is considered normal.
+- How long after the wedding will I get the proofs?
+Will they be viewable online?
+On a CD?Many turnaround times are between 2 to 4 months, which is considered normal.
 If a quick turnaround is important to you make sure you talk with the photographer about this and see if you can get it shorted.